Practical information : Eating out Singapore City

 Timetable

 Singapore enjoys a year-round summer climate, so restaurant opening times don't vary with the seasons.
-On average, they open from 11am to 3pm for lunch and from 7pm to 11pm for dinner.
-Be prepared to wait for an available table at night-time food courts such as Gluttons Bay or Law Pa Sat, which are very popular with Singaporeans.
+On average, they open from 11am/11.30am to 2pm/15pm for lunch and from 6pm to 10pm/23pm for dinner.
+Hawker centers have very different opening hours: some open at dawn, others close early in the evening, while some offer continuous service.
+So check before you go.
+Be prepared to wait for an available table at night-time food courts such as Gluttons Bay or Lau Pa Sat, which are very popular with Singaporeans.

 Budget & Tips